keithalewis/math/prob.md

 in the square $(a,b]\times (c,d]$ with probability
 ${P(a < X \le b, c < Y \le d) = P(X \le b, Y \le d) - P(X \le a) - P(Y \le c) + P(X \le a, Y \le c)}$_.

-This allows computing the probability the point belongs to and set that is a countable union of squares, a _measurable_ set.
+This allows computing the probability the point belongs to any set that is a countable union of squares, a _measurable_ set.

-For example, all convex sets are measurable
+__Exercise__.  _All convex sets are measurable_.

 In general, the joint distribution of $X_1$, \ldots, $X_n$ is defined by
 $F(x_1,\ldots,x_n) = P(X_1\le x_1, \ldots, X_n\le x_n)$.